-Samples for turbidity from Quabbin Reservoir are collected at the Ware Disinfection Facility before chlorination.
-Samples from Wachusett Reservoir are taken at the CWTP's inlet (raw water line) before ozonation.
-The Massachusetts Department of Environmental Protection standard for source water turbidity for unfiltered water supply systems is a maximum of 1.0 NTU; the EPA standard is a maximum of 5.0 NTU.
-Maximum turbidity results at Quabbin and Wachusett were within DEP standards for the month.
+Turbidity of Quabbin Reservoir water is monitored continuously using on-line analyzers at the Ware Disinfection Facility before chlorination.
+Turbidity of Wachusett Reservoir is monitored continuously at the Carroll Water Treatment Plant before ozonation.
+The Massachusetts Department of Environmental Protection (DEP) standard for source water turbidity for unfiltered water supply systems is a maximum of 1.0 NTU; EPA's standard is a maximum of 5.0 NTU.
+Maximum turbidity results at Quabbin were within DEP standards for the month.